Medications and Drugs

 What is the most important information I should know about insulin detemir (Levemir, Levemir FlexPen)?

 Many other drugs can potentially interfere with the effects of insulin detemir.
 It is extremely important that you tell your doctor about all the prescription and over-the-counter medications you use.
-This includes vitamins, minerals, herbal products, and drugs prescribed by other doctors.
-Do not start using a new medication without telling your doctor.
+This includes prescription, over-the-counter, vitamin, and herbal products.
+Do not start a new medication without telling your doctor.

 Report Problems to the Food and Drug Administration